Saturday, 31 December 2016

 This is one of those films where I can't believe I waited this long to see it.

 Mark Lewis is a loner.
 He lives in the house he grew up in, where his famous father performed psychological experiments on him, mostly documenting his fear.
 This could be contributed to his onbession with fear.
-He murders women, filmming their deaths and watches them in his rooms.
-While trying to complete his 'documentary' he befriends one of his tenents, Helen and tries not to film her, afraid of what he may do.
+He murders women, filming their deaths and watches them in his rooms.
+While trying to complete his 'documentary' he befriends one of his tenants, Helen and tries not to film her, afraid of what he may do.
 Meanwhile, the police are closing in on him.

 Directed by Michael Powell (without the Pressburger) this was released in 1960 and it is no surprise to hear that the film was met with outrage and controversy.
 In fact, it almost ruined Powell's career.
 This is a sign of a future classic or in this case, a cult hit.
 Years later, the film is now considered a masterpiece and I think I can agree that in some ways it is.
 However, if the film had been released now, the reception would have been cold and stayed cold.
 The film is 'of its time' as well as something that can be related to now.